-A recruitment policy is a set of rules and guidelines for a business's recruitment.
+A recruitment policy in HRM is a set of rules and guidelines for a business's recruitment.
 Such a policy determines the main areas of work with personnel, as well as the methods of this work, allowing a company to create a highly productive cohesive work team.

 For the recruitment policy to meet its purpose, it must meet several requirements, namely:

 - be closely related to the current and strategic goals of the company.